College Basketball Crown

 The College Basketball Crown (CBC) is an American men's college basketball tournament promoted by Anschutz Entertainment Group and Fox Sports.
-The inaugural tournament was held in March and April 2025, at two venues on the Las Vegas Strip in Paradise, Nevada: T-Mobile Arena and MGM Grand Garden Arena.
-The Nebraska Cornhuskers captured the title.
+It is held in March and April at two venues on the Las Vegas Strip in Paradise, Nevada: T-Mobile Arena and MGM Grand Garden Arena.

+The Nebraska Cornhuskers won the inaugural tournament, while the West Virginia Mountaineers are the defending champions.

 Selection process

 Two automatic qualifiers from the Big East Conference, Big Ten Conference and Big 12 Conference, as well as ten at-large teams, will be selected from the pool of teams that did not qualify for the NCAA tournament.
 Although the official announcement of the launching of the tournament provided no details regarding selection criteria, a September 2023 proposal for the tournament indicated that NCAA Evaluation Tool (NET) rankings would be used to select teams, which, at the time, was expected to include only Big East, Big Ten and Big 12 squads.
 Further, the proposal indicated that teams selected from those three conferences would be required to participate in the CBC, which would make it impossible for them to be in the National Invitation Tournament (NIT), or any other postseason tournament, should they receive a bid.

 The National Collegiate Athletic Association (NCAA) does not allow schools invited to an NCAA championship tournament to decline participation and then compete in another postseason event; however, this rule does not apply to the NIT, a secondary post-season competition administered by the NCAA.
 In response to attempts to launch the CBC during the 2024 season, the NCAA changed its NIT selection process, introducing automatic bids for teams from high-major conferences while eliminating the automatic bids formerly reserved for teams who won their conference's regular-season title but lost their conference tournament (usually mid-major teams).
 These changes were criticized by many, including mid-major schools, with the NCAA calling them "a preemptive attempt to keep the NIT viable long-term."